FelixDefrance/libvirt-backup-tool/README.md

 - just manage VM backups you need (declared in conffile)
 - log and notify admins on errors (by mail)
 - thinked KISS (no LVM snapshot or other complicated solution), just rsync.
+- make your moniting backups easier (monitor the state file !)

 ## How to deal with